 - The right to request a restriction on uses and disclosures of your PHI.

 - The right to request to receive confidential communications from us by alternative means or locations.

 - The right to request amendments to your PHI in writing with reasons to support such a request.
 In certain cases, we may deny your request for an amendment.

 - The right to receive an accounting of certain disclosures other than for purposes of treatment, payment or health care operations.
-These written requests must be submitted to our Privacy Officer.
+These written requests must be submitted to our Administrator.
 Requests may not be for a period more than 6 years.
 We will provide the first request within any 12-month period.
 Subsequent accounting requests may be subject to a reasonable cost-based fee.

 - The right to obtain a paper copy of this notice.